containers/toolbox/doc/toolbox-create.1.md

 **--distro** DISTRO, **-d** DISTRO

 Create a toolbox container for a different operating system DISTRO than the host.
 Cannot be used with `--image`.
+NOTE: This is currently broken.
+If an invalid DISTRO is passed together with the --release option, then it might simply download a different distro, for example Fedora of the corresponding release.

 **--image** NAME, **-i** NAME